Tag Archives: Martin Scorsese

 I remember watching Martin Scorsese’s The Departed when it was released in 2006.
 A film I just had to see because of Scorsese, but also thanks to the triple A-list acting talents of Leonardo DiCaprio, Mark Wahlberg and Matt Damon.

 As good as it is, I’m not sure if The Departed is the kind of movie that loses a portion of its shine over time.
-Or, myself being caught up in ‘Leo Mania‘ in 2006 made me rate it a little more highly than it may have deserved, because I did rate it VERY highly indeed.
+Or, could it be that my being caught up in ‘Leo Mania‘ in 2006 made me rate it a little more highly than it may have deserved, because I did rate it VERY highly indeed?
 It could also just be that this isn’t the first time I’ve seen the film; therefore, chances are, I won’t feel it’s as great as it was at first viewing.
 Either way, today I’d say that the first half of the movie is good, but it’s really in the second act that things get most thrilling.

 For anyone who’s never watched The Departed, part of what makes the movie notable, besides the great story and cast is it doesn’t end the way you expect.
 Thank goodness that ten-plus years was enough for me to forget the ending, almost entirely.
 I mean, I did remember the rat on the window sill, but that’s it.